ranjithshegde/ccls.nvim/README.md

 Any option omitted will use `lspconfig` defaults.

-Its also possible to entirely use lspconfig defaults like this:
+It is also possible to entirely use lspconfig defaults like this:

 ```lua
 require("ccls").setup({lsp = {use_defaults = true}})